FrankXiaoSMU2019/Placehold/README.md

 ### How can technology help?

-Machine Learning such as IBM Watson Visual Recognition can be trained to detect incidents as they happen in real time, and, once detected, can send automated warning to emergency response.
+Machine Learning such as IBM Watson Visual Recognition can be trained to detect incidents as they happen in real time via feed from CCTV cameras, and, once detected, can send automated warning to emergency response.
 This can reduce delay between the incident happening and the response to that incident, leading to early intervention measures.

 ### The idea